 Start by identifying the fluent and native data speakers.
 Look at business analysts, data stewards and architects who are able to speak data naturally and effortlessly.
 Also, identify skilled translators who can serve as mediators for business groups.

-Second, look for areas where communication barriers mean that data isn’t being utilized to its full business potential.
-Conduct data literacy assessments to identify gaps and use as a baseline.
+Second, look for areas where communication barriers result in failing to use data to its full business potential.
+Conduct data literacy assessments to identify gaps, and use them as a baseline.

 When it comes time to teach groups about data, make sure it’s in a fun and open environment, and think outside the box for training ideas.
 Don’t focus solely on slides or presentations — use games, quizzes and other creative ways to teach.

 Finally, don’t forget that data and analytics leaders and data teams must lead by example.
-Ensure that teams are speaking data in all meetings when discussing business outcomes and in other business situations.
+Ensure that teams are speaking data when discussing business outcomes in meetings and other business situations.
 Champion data literacy and evangelize the benefits of eliminating the data literacy gap.

 Employees and their managers should understand the benefits of data literacy training programs.
 They should have clear answers to “what’s in it for me?” and “how does the training relate to my current or future role?”

 To derive a clear and measurable value from the intended training, CDOs can: